peter-hinch/personal-type3-configurator/README.md

 This project has been created with [React Three Fiber](https://r3f.docs.pmnd.rs/getting-started/introduction) and [React Three Drei](http://drei.docs.pmnd.rs/getting-started/introduction).

-The 3D model for this project was built in Blender.
+The 3D model for this project is being built by myself in [Blender](https://www.blender.org), and is a work in progress.